PrezBala/Project5FE/README.md

 * Youtube - This platform has been incredibly useful and after watching countless videos i've learnt several different ways to code certain things i wouldnt have thought of before.

-* I'm grateful to the student support team for their exceptional assistance in resolving the deployment issue I experienced with migrating from Heroku to Codeanywhere.
+* I'm grateful to the student support team for their exceptional assistance in resolving the deployment issue I experienced with migrating from GitPod to Codeanywhere.

 [Back to Table of Contents](https://github.com/PrezBala/Project5fe#table-of-contents)